PCB Assembly Simple Introducing It's Here(Latest)

 PCB Assembly is a process of populating the bare circuit boards with the appropriate PCB Component.
-PCB Assembly has eventually become a very high precision process.
-This is mainly because, over the years, the PCB Assembly process has faced new challenges such as, making the PCB as small in size and as thin as possible, while keeping a high signal integrity.
-In addition, the PCB Assembly work should be friendly to the environment and also to the humans handling it.
+It has eventually become a very high precision process.
+This is mainly because, over the years, the process has faced new challenges such as, making the PCB as small in size and as thin as possible, while keeping a high signal integrity.
+In addition, work should be friendly to the environment and also to the humans handling it.

 Inspection and testing is an important step in PCB Assembly.
 To keep it low cost while maintaining high quality, automated inspection machines are used.
 To finish up the PCB Assembly process, there is a quality assurance team that checks and makes record to ensure that all the quality standards were followed.
 The final PCB Assemblies are then handed over to the packaging and shipping team that puts the complete PCB Assembly into a package (anti-static package) ready to ship where it is required.